Erfan-Ahmadi/erfan-ahmadi.github.io/Nabla/fifExplained.md

 1. VRAM limitations and the complexity of managing several copies of the same dynamic resources (broadcasting updates).
 2. More GPU occupancy doesn't always mean better performance, especially with similar workloads. [[4]](https://gpuopen.com/wp-content/uploads/2017/03/GDC2017-Asynchronous-Compute-Deep-Dive.pdf)
+   -  it means a later frame causes an earlier frame to contend for execution resources, and the earlier frame finishes rendering later than it otherwise would have.

 This is why "Frames in Flight," for me, means CPU recording and enqueueing work for the next frames while the GPU is executing a single frame, and NOT the parallel execution of commands from different frames on the GPU.